 Harold provides legal counsel to municipalities, police departments and private employers.
 He handles claims involving civil rights, false arrest, municipal liability, public entities, including the defense of police officers, school districts, public officials, and both private and public sector employers.

-At the start of his career, Harold was a prosecutor in the state of NY.
+At the start of his career, Harold was a prosecutor in the state of New York.
 As a prosecutor he tried numerous criminal cases while he assisted in overseeing the narcotics unit, the special investigations unit and the child crimes bureau before leaving in 1992.